First Time User? Enroll now.

 At the time of relapse, a complete evaluation for extent of recurrence is indicated for all embryonal tumors.
 Biopsy or surgical resection may be necessary for confirmation of relapse because other entities such as secondary tumors and treatment-related brain necrosis may be clinically indistinguishable from tumor recurrence.
 The need for surgical intervention must be individualized on the basis of the initial tumor type, the length of time between initial treatment and the reappearance of the lesion, and clinical symptomatology.

 Patients with recurrent embryonal tumors who have already received radiation therapy and chemotherapy may be candidates for further radiation therapy depending on the site and dose of previous radiation, including reirradiation at the primary tumor site, focal areas of radiation therapy to sites of disseminated disease and, rarely, craniospinal radiation therapy.
+However, long-term survival has been observed in a subset of patients who received chemotherapy alone at the time of diagnosis and had local relapse.
+This finding was primarily noted in young children with sonic hedgehog (SHH)–activated disease.
 In most cases, such therapy is palliative.
 Stereotactic radiation therapy and/or salvage chemotherapy can also be used (refer to the Chemotherapy subsection of this summary for more information).

-Recurrent CNS embryonal tumors can respond to chemotherapeutic agents used singularly or in combination, including cyclophosphamide, cisplatin, carboplatin, lomustine, etoposide, topotecan, temozolomide, and antiangiogenic metronomic therapy.[7,12,13,14,15,16,17,18,19,20,21]; [22,23][Level of evidence: 2A] Approximately 30% to 50% of these patients will have objective responses to conventional chemotherapy, but long-term disease control is rare.
+Recurrent CNS embryonal tumors can respond to chemotherapeutic agents used singularly or in combination, including cyclophosphamide, cisplatin, carboplatin, lomustine, etoposide, topotecan, temozolomide, and antiangiogenic metronomic therapy.[7,13,14,15,16,17,18,19,20,21,22]; [23,24][Level of evidence: 2A] Approximately 30% to 50% of these patients will have objective responses to conventional chemotherapy, but long-term disease control is rare.